rockdaboot/wget2/docs/wget2.md

       wget2 -X '' -X /~nobody,/~somebody

   Most options that do not accept arguments are boolean options, so named because their state can be captured with a yes-or-no ("boolean") variable.
-For example, `--follow-ftp` tells Wget2 to follow FTP links from HTML files and, on the other hand, `--no-glob` tells it not to perform file globbing on FTP URLs.
 A boolean option is either affirmative or negative (beginning with `--no-`).
   All such options share several properties.

   Affirmative options can be negated by prepending the `--no-` to the option name; negative options can be negated by omitting the `--no-` prefix.
-This might seem superfluous---if the default for an affirmative option is to not do something, then why provide a way to explicitly turn it off?
+This might seem superfluous - if the default for an affirmative option is to not do something, then why provide a way to explicitly turn it off?
 But the startup file may in fact change the default.
-  For instance, using `follow_ftp = on` in `.wgetrc` makes Wget2 follow FTP links by default, and using `--no-follow-ftp` is the only way to restore the factory default from the command line.
+  For instance, using `timestamping = on` in `.wgetrc` makes Wget2 download updated files only.
+  Using `--no-timestamping` is the only way to restore the factory default from the command line.

 ## <a name="Basic Startup Options"/>Basic Startup Options